vikramhegde07/Task-Tracker/README.md

 ## 🌐 SaaS Vision (Future)

 This project is being designed with a long-term goal: to evolve into a SaaS platform.
-The production setup will include:

-    🧭 A marketing site (main domain) for product information

-    🛠️ The app hosted on a subdomain (app.example.com)

-    🧾 Subscription-based user access with plans & billing (Stripe or LemonSqueezy)

-    📈 Analytics, error tracking, and multi-tenant support

 ## 📌 Status

     🔨 Currently under active development (2–3 week initial build phase)

     📂 Initial backend and UI setup in progress

-    🧠 Planning for scalability and SaaS readiness

 ## 👨‍💻 Author